denissonchaves/denissonchaves/README.md

 <h2 align="left">Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"></h2>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=denissonchaves&color=blue" alt="Profile views"> </p>

-Front-end developer with a focus on technologies such as React, TypeScript, JavaScript, HTML, CSS, Python, and Node.js.
+Front-end developer with a focus on technologies such as React, React Native, TypeScript, JavaScript, HTML, CSS, Python, and Node.js.
 Solid experience in version control with Git, familiarity with tools like GitHub and GitLab.
-Proficient in interface design using Figma, Bootstrap, and MUI.
+Proficient in interface design using Figma, Bootstrap, MUI and others.

 I'm a dedicated person, curious and passionate about technology, always looking to learn something new and understand how everything it works.